 - IPad or home computer

 - Or a notepad, pen and paper will suffice.

 6. Posture, performance and presence

-Once, you’ve jotted down all the things you want to share and say about your experience as a loving couple.
+In addition, jot down all the things you want to share and say about your love, friendship and the happy couples history.
 Use the above items, attributes and your feminine charm to help you create a visually and verbally pleasing message of affection.
 The mirror reflects your posture, performance and presence while reciting your wedding reading.